Charmed MySQL Tutorial | Manage passwords

 status: completed

-Please notice the status: completed above which means the password has been successfully updated.
-To be sure, please call get-password once again:
+The status: completed above means the password has been successfully updated.
+To be sure, call get-password once again to check that the root password is different from the previous password.

 Set the root password